5 MMI Mistakes to Avoid

 1. DO NOT pre-design your answers for the MMI questions

-I have covered this point briefly in another blog post, but it’s worth repeating again here.
-The whole point of the MMI is that it is a conversational format where you can demonstrate who you are as a person – you will NOT achieve this if you walk in with pre-designed answers.
+This point has been covered in other blog posts, but it’s worth repeating again here.
+The whole point of the MMI is that it is a conversational format where you can demonstrate who you are as a person; you will NOT achieve this if you walk in with pre-designed answers.
 It will be very, very obvious to your examiner.
 Because there is a good range of example MMI stations on the internet, many students fall into the trap of attempting to prepare fixed answers for every possible question.
 There are many, many reasons why this is a bad idea, but most immediately interviewers will find out very quickly that you are not an open communicator who can adapt to varying situations (which will occur in the MMI).
+Instead, focus on developing strategies for approaching different types of stations, rather than memorising fixed responses.

 2. DO NOT ignore the scenario instructions

 As said before, there will typically be a short paragraph or phrase outside the station that tells you what you should expect and your role.
 PAY VERY CLOSE ATTENTION TO THIS.
-As if you get into the station and you’re supposed to be playing a medical student, and you give medical advice as a doctor, that will be very bad for you.
-I think of it as being an actor, and adapting to each scene as required… and so you need to read your script properly!
-This will also help you adjust yourself to whether you are entering a station where you will be discussing an issue one-on-one with an examiner, or interacting with an actor in a role-play (or any of the several different possibilities!).
-Related to this, if you are mindful of your role that is given to you, you can better address direct challenges that come to you in the MMI.
-For example, if you are a medical student talking with a patient in a waiting room, and they ask you medical questions – you can explain your role, discuss with them how you don’t know, and help them formulate a way of asking these questions to the doctor.
+Think of it as being an actor and adapting to each scene as required; you need to read your script properly!
+This will help you adjust yourself to whether you are entering a station where you will be discussing an issue one-on-one with an examiner or interacting with an actor in a role-play (or any of the several different possibilities!).
+Furthermore, if you are mindful of your role that is given to you, you can better address direct challenges that come to you in the MMI.
+For example, if you are a medical student talking with a patient in a waiting room, and they ask you medical questions, you can explain your role, discuss with them how you don’t know, and help them formulate a way of asking these questions to the doctor.
 This is demonstrating you are comfortable with not knowing an answer (especially when you are not expected to!), as well as empathy and being appropriate in your clinical role.
+Alternatively, if your role is to be the patient’s friend, the tone of your discussions will be quite different, and may focus more on the patient’s personal issues.

 3. DO NOT not listen

 This is obviously a double negative, but it means that you should be very attentive in your listening!
 With the stress of the day, it is very easy to not listen to instructions, to the people you are supposed to be engaging with in the station, and/or your examiner(s).
-However, it is VITAL that you take everything on board, reflect on what you are being told, and appropriately respond – and active listening is at the centre of this.
+However, it is vital that you take everything on board, reflect on what you are being told, and appropriately respond – and active listening is at the centre of this.
+In some ways, this point is related to #2.
+Not only do you have to make sure to pay attention to what you are reading, but also what you are listening to.
 Ensure that you are in the moment, not thinking of your future in medical school, and trying to engage deeply with everyone you come across at the MMI.
 To demonstrate active listening, be sure to reflect speech back on the speaker, give non-verbal cues, and respond appropriately.

 Certain types of questions/scenarios in the MMI will ask for your opinion or thoughts on certain policies or public health issues.
 It is sometimes tempting to have a very dogmatic answer to this that might be heavily skewed by your personal beliefs or ideology.
 This is very normal, and we all have these biases.